Boyadjie/angular-training/Workbook/08_services.md

 #### Usage

-- `Appcomponent`: refactor the component to use the `CatalogService` service
+- `App`: refactor the component to use the `CatalogService` service

 <div class="pb"></div>